-Meet company CEOs, university professors, and professionals from around the world.
+Meet company CEOs, university professors, and professional peers from around the world

 Training in cross-cultural communication, online collaboration tools, international business, business writing and presentation, and more.

-A significant improvement in cultural intelligence from before to after the project.
+A documented significant improvement in cultural intelligence from before to after the project.

 You learn and grow.
 We provide a documented proof.